imcf/FISH_Quant/README.md

 1. Create a folder FISH_quant, and copy the content of the downloaded archive in this folder.
 In the example above, you will have a folder C:\Users\user_name\Documents\MATLAB\FISH_quant with all the source code.
 1. Update Matlab path definition.
 This can be done with a few simple steps in Matlab.
     1. In the Matlab menu select File > Set Path
     1. This will open a dialog box.
-In this box select Add with subfolders …
+In this box select *Add with subfolders …*
     1. This will open another dialog.
 Here select the folder of FISH_quant from step 1, e.g. C:\Users\user_name\Documents\MATLAB\FISH_quant.
 Click OK.
     1. To save this settings press Save.
 Depending on the settings of the installation of Matlab this might results in a warning saying that the changes to path cannot be saved.
 Matlab proposes to save the path-definition file pathdef.m to another location.
 Click Yes.
 Select a directory of choice, e.g. the Matlab work directory of the user.

-For more details, we refer to the FQ manual.
+For more details, please consult to detailed FQ manual.

 ### Getting started ###
 We provide several files to help new user getting used to FISH-quant.
 We recommend working with the example data and using either step-by-step tutorial or the video tutorials to familiarize yourself with the basic functionality.
 The more detailed user manual can then be used to adjust more advanced options.